mozilla/gcp-ingestion/docs/bigquery_sink.md

 ### Routing

-Send messages to the fallback PubSub topic if they have no route configured. and add the additional attributes specified in [Validation Error Message Schema ](validate.md#error-message-schema).
+Send messages to the fallback PubSub topic if they have no route configured. and add the additional attributes specified in [Decoded Error Message Schema ](decoder.md#error-message-schema).
 If no fallback PubSub topic has been specified, drop the message.

 ### Ignore Unknown Values